lsfrenzel/MMleadv4/replit.md

 - Export functionality (Excel/PDF)
 - Dashboard with statistics

-## Recent Changes (Sep 19, 2025)
+## Recent Changes (Sep 20, 2025)
-- ✅ Successfully imported from GitHub
+- ✅ Fresh import setup completed for Replit environment
-- ✅ Set up PostgreSQL database connection
+- ✅ PostgreSQL database provisioned and configured
-- ✅ Installed all Python dependencies via uv
+- ✅ Database initialized with all tables and admin user
-- ✅ Initialized database tables
+- ✅ Python dependencies installed via uv package manager
-- ✅ Created admin user (admin@leads.com / admin123)
+- ✅ Server workflow configured and running on port 5000
-- ✅ Configured workflow to run on port 5000
+- ✅ Frontend configured to accept all hosts (Replit proxy compatible)
-- ✅ Set up deployment configuration (autoscale)
+- ✅ Deployment configuration set up for autoscale
-- ✅ Application fully functional and tested
+- ✅ Application fully functional and ready for use

 ## Configuration
 ### Environment Variables Required: